 The journey into general practice

-WHEN deciding to make the switch from a ten-year career in nursing to studying medicine, Dr Bree Wright thought that having kids was off the cards.
+When deciding to make the switch from a ten-year career in nursing to studying medicine, Dr Bree Wright thought that having kids was off the cards.

 “Then,” Bree says, “I met someone who was a single dad of three kids and I thought ‘This is great, I’ve got the kids, I’ve got the medicine…this is all happening’.”

-Then, Bree fell pregnant not once, but twice—a manageable family of five became a large family of seven—all while Bree was working in the hospital sector.
+Against the odds, Bree fell pregnant not once, but twice—a manageable family of five became a large family of seven—all while Bree was working in the hospital sector.

 “I was finding the long days too much—and the mummy guilt was fairly significant.”